TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

               - The diaspora_rdf_map folder contains:
                  1. [SDM-RDFizer](https://github.com/SDM-TIB/SDM-RDFizer) tool and a python file to create config file that will be used to run the SDM-RDFizer.
-                 2. The `exam` folder that contains the RML mapping files.
+                 2. The `RML_Files` folder that contains the RML mapping files.
                  3. The `output` folder which is used to store the generated RDF files.
                  3. An rdf.py file that has a parameter "number_of_datasets".
 Currently 68 tables are being transferred.